MusicMens/MusicWand/README.md

 ## About our team :fire: :fire:

 We undertook this project with little to no prior experience with Swift and iOS Development.
 Three of us had to learn Swift on the spot!
 Within less than a month, we were able to successfully use SwiftUI, UIKit, and AudioKit to create this wonderful app.
 We hope you enjoy using it as much as we enjoyed writing it.

+## How to contribute :raised_hand: :raised_hand:

+Raise an issue on Github!
+We know there are some bugs and some features that would be really well-liked.
+We might continue to improve the project over time, you never know!